 Basic idle based power management is available from the Windows Control Panel.
-This can be used to configure the computer to enter a lowpower state (sleep or hibernate) after a pre-set period of idleness.
+This can be used to configure the computer to enter a low-power state (sleep or hibernate) after a pre-set period of idleness.

-PowerMAN extends this to provide different policies for different users, times of the time and additional idle actions (shutdown and reboot).
+PowerMAN extends idle management to provide different policies for different users, times of the time and additional idle actions (logout, shutdown and reboot).